 Dental emergencies can happen in an instant in the form of a sudden injury, or they may develop gradually over time until the pain you’re experiencing is unbearable.
 Whatever the situation is, the last thing someone wants to hear when they or their loved one are in pain is that their chosen dentist can’t see them for weeks.
-At Dolfield Dental of Owings Mills, our doctors make every effort to not only see patients on the same day as their initial call but also relieve their pain as soon as possible.
+At Dolfield Dental of Owings Mills, Dr. Jacob Milner makes every effort to not only see patients on the same day as their initial call but also relieve their pain as soon as possible.
 Please don’t hesitate to see an emergency dentist and contact us if you’re in Owings Mills, MD or a surrounding area!
 You can count on us for fast dental care when you need it most.